vukoviciv/trumpTweetsVisualisation-backend/README.md

 - [x] Pagination
 - [x] Endless scroll
 - [ ] Elastic search
-- [ ] visualise data (display the most used words).
+- [x] visualise data (display the most used words).
 For start they will be predefined.
-In the future it would be great to allow users to choose which words he wants to be displayed.
+- [ ] Allow user to choose words

 ## How to use this app